 - Inspections to determine whether a permitted CAFO is in compliance with its NPDES permit.

 - Permits, records, and reports - The permitting authority will monitor all information submitted, including an annual report.
-The permitting authority might also request a copy of the nutrient management plan.

 - Self-audit and self-disclosure - Permittees are responsible for ensuring that a CAFO is always in compliance with the conditions in the NPDES permit.
 EPA encourages the use of its Audit Policy or Small Business Policy if a facility self-discovers it is in non-compliance.